elite-se/elite-se.shorturl/README.md

 # Elite-SE: URL Shortener
 This url shortener contains a list of arrays that are important for the program.

-It is available as a GitHub Pages at https://elite-se.github.io/elite-se.shorturl/.
+It is available as a GitHub Pages at https://elite-se.github.io/elite-se.shorturl/ and https://short.elite-se.de.

 ## 🏗️ Architecture